USA and the UK

 - Dependant/Partner/Spouse Employment Permit.
 If you are the dependent/spouse/civil partner/de facto partner of a Critical Skills Employment Permit holder, you can apply for this permit which will enable you to apply for any job in Ireland

 - Contract for Services Employment Permit.
-Designed for situation where a contractor has won a contract to provide services to an Irish company
+Designed for situations where a contractor has won a contract to provide services to an Irish company

 - Reactivation Employment Permit.
 For those who entered Ireland on a valid employment permit but who fell out of the system through no fault of their own